sf-wdi-37/active-record/README.md

 **Resources**:

 Try typing `Speaker.` and then hitting tab twice.
-Notice that there are 636 methods that active record provides for us to interact with this resource!
+Notice that there are 636 methods that ActiveRecord provides for us to interact with this resource!
 That's quite a model!
 [Here's a description of some of them](http://guides.rubyonrails.org/active_record_querying.html).
 Below are some useful ones:

 * ActiveRecord partial method list: